March 30, 2012

 THUNDER BAY – Editorial – On January 1, 2012 the Customer Service Standards of the Accessibility for Ontarians with Disabilities Act (AODA) came into effect for the private sector.
 This means that persons with disabilities are thankfully able to enjoy an increasing amount of access to businesses in Thunder Bay.
 We are very pleased with the efforts being made!

-“Nice City to Visit…Just Don’t Expect to Take a Shower!” – PUSH Northwest full article
+“Nice City to Visit…Just Don’t Expect to Take a Shower!” – PUSH Northwest.
+Read full article.

 THUNDER BAY PUBLIC HEARINGS WILL BE APRIL 4, 2012

 The Review of Ontario’s Human Rights Code, which the McGuinty Government appointed Toronto lawyer Andrew Pinto to conduct, has announced that it has scheduled public hearings for its Review in Thunder Bay, to be held on April 4, 2012.
 We set out below The Pinto Review’s announcement.
 It gives details on the public hearings’ time and place, and how to arrange to attend to make a presentation or just to watch.